Metura elongatus (Saunders, 1847)

 (Photo: courtesy of Ian Sims)

-The male has wings and emerges completely from the case, and flies off.
+The male, together with half of the pupal skin, emerges from the anal end of the case.
+He has wings and flies off.
 He is strikingly marked, with black wings, an orange hairy head, and a black and orange banded abdomen.
 The wings are short, and the abdomen is long and prehensile, presumably to facilitate reaching into the silken case of a female for copulation.
 He has a wingspan of about 3 cms, and a similar body length.

 Metura elongatus